WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 TODO: An example of ALGOL 60's structured programming

-Nowadays, we can find these principles are like the air in Swift functions.
+Nowadays, these principles are foundational in Swift functions.

 The adoption of structured programming made programs more comprehensible, paving the way for more developers to join the field.
 As software